- Sports and Recreation»

 To get answers to almost every question you might ever ask about skin on frame building, this is probably the most comprehensive group of kayak builders and users around: http://www.qajaqusa.org

-Skinboats.org is also where most of us S-o-F builders get our stuff.
+Skinboats.org is also where most of us Skin-on-Frame builders get our stuff.
 Fabric, sinew, dyes, other materials, plans, books, and whatnot at your finger tips.
 (Unless you can hunt down a walrus, or have a local manufacturer who gives you insider deals.)

-OK, you would rather read through this whole article than go get started.
-I'm touched.
 Seriously, that's all there is to it.
 Get a plan, get the materials, and start.
 But it speaks well for your stick-to-it-ive-ness that you are finishing this first, so I'll give you a few more tips.

 Pick nice straight-grained lumber, cedar if you can get it.
 Grain stacked perpendicular, or flat, is best.
 (Not diagonal like for other woodworking projects.)
 See how it bends in the yard, asking "does it 'want' to be a boat?"
 Allow 10% extra for scrap.
+We have built some nice kayaks with two long 2x4s and a table saw.

 Soak your ribs overnight to get decent pliability, whether or not you are steaming them.
 Especially cedar.
+Oak will also get brittle after it cools down from steaming, so allow plenty of extra material for ribs that might break during fitting.

 Fair your boat often (stand back and check that its curves are smooth, symmetrical, and pretty)

 Follow the step-by-step instructions from your book or workshop.
+(Example photos show how to tie different knots, etc.)

 A little note on learning: